DrJENI-Code/TDA/README.md

-# My First GitHub Project 🎉
+# GUDHI for Veitoris-Rips Complexes 🎉
 This project contains my Python scripts related to Persistent Homology.

 ## Features